findhit/font-framework/README.md

 * `make` or `make all`- This does the same as `make support && make magic`
 * `make support` - You should run this in case of some error non related with you
+* `make skeleton` - This generates a structure for you start working on your font!
 * `make check` - This checks and makes sure that everything is right to be built
 * `make build` - Builds printing font and web font versions
 * `make build-font` - Builds printing font version